Recognition and Honors

 - Excellence in training, education, collaboration, and communication supporting ELSO guidelines that contributes to a healing environment for families, patients and staff.

-Riley at IU Health provides ECMO (Extracorporeal Membrane Oxygenation) or ECLS (Extracorporeal Life Support) for support of failing organ systems in infants and children.
-ECMO or ECLS is one of the most advanced forms of life support available to patients experiencing acute failure of the cardio-respiratory system.
-ECMO or ECLS allows time for the patient’s lungs or heart to heal over a period of time by using a heart-lung machine to oxygenate the blood outside the body.
+Riley at IU Health provides ECMO (Extracorporeal Membrane Oxygenation) or ECLS (Extracorporeal Life Support) to support failing organ systems in infants and children.
+ECMO, or ECLS, is one of the most advanced forms of life support available to patients experiencing acute failure of the cardio-respiratory system.
+ECMO or ECLS allows time for the patient’s lungs or heart to heal over time by using a heart-lung machine to oxygenate the blood outside the body.

 Our nursing excellence puts us in elite company.

 Riley Hospital for Children at IU Health is among an elite group of hospitals to have achieved Magnet status, a national designation recognizing excellence in nursing services and clinical care.
 The recognition from the American Nurses Credentialing Center is a seal of approval for quality nursing care.
 It means you can be assured that at Riley at IU Health, the nurses who care for your child love their work and know how to perform to the highest standards.

 Fewer than 7 percent of U.S. hospitals achieve Magnet status.
 We’ve held the designation since 2006.
 Being a Magnet hospital means adhering to a rigorous set of nursing standards and committing to continual improvement.
 Hospitals that achieve this honor consistently show better patient outcomes.

 To be considered for the honor, hospitals must excel in 14 areas known as the Forces of Magnetism.
 Among them are: